 1. Apply for BSSM

 Apply for BSSM online at MyBSSM and pay the application fee.
 Ask your references to fill in the reference forms online.

 After your application, your references and your application fee have been received, you will have a Skype interview.
-If you are accepted into the school, you will receive an e-mail explaining how to apply for your visa.
+If you are accepted into the school, you will need to pay your deposit to receive your I-20 form to apply for your M-1 visa.

 2. Begin M-1 Visa Application Process

-You will receive another e-mail requesting information that will help us to complete your I-20 form within two weeks after your acceptance e-mail.
-BSSM will then mail your I-20 form through the U.S. Postal Service.
-Allow 8-10 business days to receive your papers. *The I-20 form cannot be sent to you by e-mail.
+Once your deposit is paid, you will receive I-20 form through the U.S. Postal Service.
+Please allow 8-10 business days to receive your papers. *The I-20 form cannot be sent to you by e-mail.

 3. Pay SEVIS Fee

 Pay the SEVIS fee of $200.00 for your I-901 form after you receive your I-20 form.
 This allows your M-1 application activity to be tracked, and is required for entering the country.
 You are responsible for making the payment online.

 After you have received your I-20 and have paid your SEVIS fee, make an appointment with the American Embassy in your country to get your M-1 visa.
 You are required to bring these documents to your appointment:

 - I-20 form.